 9.2.1 Study area and fisheries

-The current study used the International Pacific Halibut Commission (IPHC) and the Gulf of Maine arrangement (hereafter referred as GoMa) as case studies to discuss the implications that climate change could have in the management of transboundary stocks.
+In this chapter, I used the International Pacific Halibut Commission (IPHC) and the Gulf of Maine arrangement (hereafter referred as GoMa) as case studies to discuss the implications that climate change could have in the management of transboundary stocks.
 For the IPHC, I used the most updated spatial regulatory data along its 12 regulatory areas (IPHC and Gustafson 2017, IPHC 2019).
 For this specific case, I considered Alaska as a separate entity, the US contiguous states as a second one (Washington, Oregon and California), and lastly British Columbia (Canada).
-For the GoMa I used the Northwest Atlantic Fisheries Organization’s (NAFO) divisions 5Y, 5Ze, and 4X within latitudes 46.2°N and 41.5°S, and longitudes -72°W and -64°E (Figure 9.1).
-Is worth mention that, while NAFO’s divisional zones were used in this study for domestic management, NAFO does not manage fisheries within the EEZs of Canada and the United States.
+For the GoMa, I used the Northwest Atlantic Fisheries Organization’s (NAFO) divisions 5Y, 5Ze, and 4X within latitudes 46.2°N and 41.5°S, and longitudes -72°W and -64°E (Figure 9.1).
+It is worth mention that, while NAFO’s divisional zones were used in this study for domestic management, NAFO does not manage fisheries within the EEZs of Canada and the United States.
 Fisheries data for the projections was gathered from the Sea Around Us from 1951 to 2014 (Zeller et al. 2016).